mongodb/atlas-cli-plugin-example/README.md

 1. Updating the name from `atlas-cli-plugin-example` to your preferred name in `manifest.template.yml` and `.goreleaser.yaml`
 1. Changing the module name in `go.mod` to match your repository name

 To install your plugin in the Atlas CLI, simply create a new release using a tag that follows [semantic versioning](https://semver.org/).
-This will trigger the [release workflow]([release workflow](https://github.com/mongodb/atlas-cli-plugin-example/blob/master/.github/workflows/release.yml)), which generates the release assets containing the executable binary and the manifest.yml.
+This will trigger the [release workflow](https://github.com/mongodb/atlas-cli-plugin-example/blob/master/.github/workflows/release.yml), which generates the release assets containing the executable binary and the manifest.yml.
 Once the release is complete, you can install your plugin in the Atlas CLI:

 ```bash
 atlas plugin install <repository-owner>/<repository-name>